anilcanbulut/Pixelated-Image/README.md

 - "kernel size" variable in the code is the orange arrow.
 - And the center of the kernel is the red shape, this is why we need odd sized kernel.
 Otherwise there wouldn't be a single pixel.

-# This is the input image:
+# This is the input image with 660*371 resolution:
 <p align="center">
   <img src="images/example-image.jpg" width="350" title="How It Works?">
 </p>

-# This is the resulting image:
+# This is the resulting image with kernel size of 9 and 180*180 resolution:
 <p align="center">
   <img src="images/resulting-image.jpg" width="350" title="How It Works?">
 </p>